fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/cash-register-integration/cash-register-integration.md

 ## Cash Register Integration

 This chapter describes the cash register integration in accordance with the French law.
-The general rules for cash register integration are described in Chapter <!-- TODO: Chapter reference --> <span class="underline">6.3</span> of this document.
+The general rules for cash register integration are described in the Chapter ["Cash Register Integration"](../../general/cash-register-integration/cash-register-integration.md) of this document.

 ### Receipt creation process